Jigar3/Wall-Street/README.md

 yarn start
 ```

 The App uses a Mongo database so you will need to start a mongo service first on your local machine or if you don't want local mongo instance you can use mLab.
 Replace your mLabURI with the local one in mongoose-setup.js and put your username and password in a .env file.
-Sample env file is given.
+Sample env file is given backend/.env.sample.
+Just replace it with your mLab credentials and rename the file to .env

 To add a feature request just create an issue.

+**For all the participants of OpenCode, I just want to tell you that this project might be a litle daunting given your experience level.
+You may face many problems in the setup itself, don't get disheartned and leave it in the middle.
+You may contact me anytime on [Facebook](https://www.facebook.com/jsc3998) and resolve your doubts.
+If you get stuck or don't know how to solve a particular issue or need some suggestions always feel free to ask me or anyone.
+Feel free to comment on any issues to get clarification, hint or any doubt you might have.**

 Enjoy!!